evfitzgriff/evfitzgriff.github.io/_pages/talks.md

 permalink: /talks/
 author_profile: true
 ---
 During the first year of my PhD, I have taught multiple lectures to veterinary and Master's students.
 I always try to involve the students as much as possible, either through break-out groups or asking questions.
-I'm looking forward to future opportunities to teach in the varios graduate programs at the Cummings School.
+I'm looking forward to future opportunities to teach in the various graduate programs at the Cummings School.

 ## One Health Economics
 MCM: Human Dimensions of Conservation medicine